DoriniTT/aiida-teros/aiida_teros/README.md

 - **misc** (`Dict`): Miscellaneous information related to the relaxation, such as convergence parameters.
 - **remote_folder** (`RemoteData`): Directory where the calculations were performed.
 - **retrieved** (`FolderData`): Retrieved output files from the calculations.

-#### Bulk Metal Relaxation
-Similar outputs as the bulk structure relaxation, but for the bulk metal structure.

-#### O2 Molecule Relaxation
-Similar outputs as the bulk structure relaxation, but for the O2 molecule.
-This calculation is particularly important as it provides the reference energy for oxygen used in thermodynamic calculations.

 ### 2. Slab Relaxations